Find out about whether or not you need to pay for your course.

 Enrolling remotely to a course costing more than £300 could mean that you qualify to pay by instalments.
 After your enrolment is complete you will receive a payment request email.
 To secure your place, please follow the instructions in the email to make your payment using our Touchtone telephone payment system.

-If you opt to take out an instalment plan, please follow the instructions to pay the initial amount detailed in your email using our Touchtone telephone payment system.
-You will then receive additional payment request emails when your next payments are due.
+If you opt to take out an instalment plan, please follow the instructions on how to pay detailed in your email using our Touchtone telephone payment system.
+You will then receive additional payment request emails each month showing the balance outstanding.

 Enrolling in person